dmnfarrell/dmnfarrell.github.io/_posts/2022-01-29-ireland-deaths-2021.markdown

    <p class="caption">Total deaths by year/sex.</p>
 </div>

-## 2021/2020 vs other years
+## 2021/2020 average trends

-A rolling average of daily deaths for 2020/2021.
-Averages are taken from 2017-2019.
-This shows the pandemic peak in 2020 and the 2021 Winter peak.
+A rolling average of daily deaths for 2020/2021 is shown below.
+The 3 year average is taken from 2017-2019 (using older years may skew this too low).
+The trends shows the pandemic peak in 2020 and the 2021 Winter peak.
 Also seen are unusually high values for the latter half of 2021.

 <div style="width: auto;">
  <a href="/img/ireland_deaths_ripie_compared_mean_v2.png"> <img class="scaled" src="/img/ireland_deaths_ripie_compared_mean_v2.png"></a>
    <p class="caption">Average daily deaths compared from 2020/2021.</p>
 </div>

-Tte higher values in 2021 can also be shown as weekly totals here:
+The higher values in 2021 can also be shown as weekly totals here:

 <div style="width: auto;">
  <a href="/img/ireland_deaths_ripie_byweek.png"> <img class="scaled" src="/img/ireland_deaths_ripie_byweek.png"></a>